5jt/dyalog-cookbook/manuscript/06_configSettings.md

 * `IniFiles` supports two data types: character and number.
 Everything between two quotes is character, everything that is not is expected to be a number.

 * `Debug` is set to ¯1 -- it is indeed going to be a numeric value because there are no quotes involved. `debug` defines whether the application runs in debug mode or not.
 Most importantly `debug←1` will switch off global error trapping, something we will soon introduce. `¯1` means that the INI file does not set the flag.
-Therefore it will default to 1 in a development environment and to 0 in a runtime evenvironment.
+Therefore it will latter in the application default to 1 in a development environment and to 0 in a runtime evenvironment.
 By setting this to either 1 or 0 in the INI file you can overwrite this.

 * `Trap` can be used to switch off error trapping globally.
 It will be used in statements like `:Trap Config.Traps/0`.
 What `Config` is we will discuss in a minute.